pirsch-analytics/docs/content/dashboard/events.md

 Events are automatically created and added to your dashboard as you send them.
 Events can be send from your website using JavaScript, or from your backend using our [API]({{<ref "api-sdks/api.md">}}) or one of our [SDKs]({{<ref "api-sdks/_index.md">}}).

-**Before you can send an event, you must first send a page view.
-A page view creates the session required to bind the event.
-Events without a session will be ignored.**

 ## Sending Events From Your Website

 Before you can send your first event, you need to add the JavaScript snippet to your website.
 It's different from the regular `pirsch.js` to reduce the page load and keep the script lightweight.
 Navigate to the settings page on the dashboard and select the **Goals and Events** tab.
 Copy the code snippet for your domain and add it to the `head` section on all pages you would like to send events from.
 The snippet looks like this.